tsw1985/G85_Contacts_API/README.md

 # G85_contacts_web_api

+This is a small project to work with the JWT (Json Web Token) authentification.
+It is running over a web server made it with Rust and for client side we have a small window application made it with C , GTK 3 , Curl_lib ( API CALLS ) , and libjansson-dev libreries.

 ## Getting started

 - You need install this libs : curl , pthread , jansson

-## 1 .
-Download Postgree docker container
+## How run it ?

 1 .
-Download the image of postgres : "docker pull postgres:14-alpine"
+Install Docker and download the image of postgres : "docker pull postgres:14-alpine"

 2 .
-Create a folder called "postres" , put there the file who is on the folder "docker" called "docker-compose.yml" into your folder just created and execute "docker compose up -d" .
-This will run your database.
+Create a folder called "postres" , put there the file who is on the folder "docker" called "docker-compose.yml" and run "docker compose up -d" .
+This will run your database container.

 3 .
-Execute "diesel migration run" once you database is connected to create the dabase.
+Execute "diesel migration run" once you database is connected to create the database.
 Maybe you need
     install "diesel cli"

 4 .
 Execute "cargo run" .
 If you have some problems on your compilation with Linux, you will need